hindu-comm/weblogs/manasataramgini/2015/04/2015-04-29_upakatha-of-previous-sulapurue1b9a3a-catvarakam-2.md

 doctrine.
 By then, for a long time the Hindus had been rather smug with the insights of uttara mīmāṃsa in its various evolutes and manifestations.
-In the process they had turned their back in large part on their deeper genius ensuing both from the original śruti and that of ancient sāmkhya in the great epic, Āryabhaṭa, Caraka, Suśruta, Kaṇāda and Akṣapāda.
+In the process they had turned their back in large part on their deeper genius ensuing both from the original śruti and thatof ancient sāmkhya in the great epic, Āryabhaṭa, Caraka, Suśruta, Kaṇāda and Akṣapāda.
 Even though Annambhaṭṭa had emphasized that Pāṇinīyam and Kāṇādam should be combined and form the basis of knowledge there were few listeners.
-As a result, we were left we few who could surf on the ripples from the mleccha lands to facilitate a reanimation with our own past – in all this only the vaṇga Brajendranath Seal made a solitary but commendable attempt.
+As a result, we were left we few who could surf on the ripples from the mleccha lands to facilitate areanimation with our own past – in all this only the vaṇga Brajendranath Seal made a solitary but commendable attempt.
 Hence, as you say such a reanimation is still necessary if a larger Hindu system of knowledge were to rise again.

-With the fight back by the ekarākṣasavāda the Dionysian and the Apollonian ceased to coexist.
+With the fight back bythe ekarākṣasavāda the Dionysian and the Apollonian ceased to coexist.
 Among those smoldering ruins of the revolution in the mleccha lands arose the fourth of the śūlapuruṣa-s you have studied and he saw their course far into future with few scattered